113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 {{site.data.keyword.BluVirtServers}} are scalable virtual servers that are purchased with dedicated cores and memory allocations.
 They are a great option if you are looking for compute resources, that can be added in minutes, with access to features like image templates.

-Use the following commands to manage classic infrastructure virtual servers.
+Use the following commands from the {{site.data.keyword.cloud}} Command Line Interface to manage classic infrastructure virtual servers.
 {: shortdesc}

 ## ibmcloud sl vs cancel